clebert/batis/README.md

 ### Testing React/Preact Hooks

-You can use Batis to test your React/Preact implemented Hooks, as long as the Hooks you are testing only use the subset of React Hooks implemented by Batis.
+You can use Batis to test your React/Preact Hooks, as long as the Hooks you are testing only use the subset of React Hooks implemented by Batis.
 A test with [Jest](https://jestjs.io) can be set up as follows:

 <details>
   <summary>Show code</summary>